-Mr. Lee has litigated and/or analyzed patents in a wide range of technologies, including telecommunication systems, software-related systems, electrical and mechanical systems, chemical products, textile products, retail goods, and financial related technologies.
-Mr. Lee has practiced before the U.S. Court of Appeals for the Federal Circuit, various U.S. district courts, including in Texas, California, Delaware, Georgia, Florida, and Oregon, as well as before the International Trade Commission, and the Patent Trial and Appeal Board.
+Mr. Lee has handled matters involving diverse technologies, including telecommunication systems, software, electrical and mechanical systems, semiconductors, pharmaceuticals, chemical products, medical products, textile products, retail goods, and financial technologies.
+Mr. Lee has practiced before the U.S. Court of Appeals for the Federal Circuit, various U.S. district courts, including in Texas, California, Delaware, Georgia, Florida, Oregon, and Washington, the International Trade Commission, and the Patent Trial and Appeal Board.

 Mr. Lee has regularly handled and coordinated many aspects of patent litigation, including infringement and validity analyses, motion practice, claim construction, discovery, taking and defending depositions, expert discovery, pre-trial proceedings, and trial.
 Mr. Lee has jury trial experience, including serving as the lead associate in a jury trial in the Western District of Texas in which the jury returned a verdict that his client did not infringe and that the opponent’s patent claims were invalid.
 Additionally, he regularly assists companies with a variety of other intellectual property matters, including pre-suit matters, such as assessing companies’ patent portfolios and analyzing patents held by competitors, as well as advising companies on patent license agreements.

 During law school, Mr. Lee was named National Champion in the 2010 AIPLA Giles Sutherland Rich Memorial Moot Court Competition, which focuses on issues in patent law.
 Prior to his legal career, Mr. Lee worked as a process engineer in the textile industry.

-Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2020 and the six years prior by Super Lawyers magazine.
+Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2022 and the eight years prior by Super Lawyers magazine.